Dark Archives: Research and publication

 Rosenbloom spent six years researching Dark Archives, during which time she visited literary archives and private collectors across Europe and America.
 Her research was not only oriented around the books themselves, but also the process and logistics of making them.
 To this end, Rosenbloom visited a tannery to discover more about the process of leatherworking; much of a chapter is dedicated to a description of its physicality, including the intense smell and the gore-ridden environment.

 Librarians, archivists, and other researchers were interviewed for Dark Archives.
 Some of these figures disagreed with Rosenbloom's attitude towards books bound in human skin, including Paul Needham, then the head librarian of the Scheide Library at Princeton University.
 Needham debated with Rosenbloom the ethics of keeping anthropodermic books, arguing that such bindings should be removed and subject to cremation or burial.
 Rosenbloom, who takes a more positive attitude towards the restoration of anthropodermic books, reproduced such opinions in Dark Archives but disagreed with them.
 Reviewers commented that this perspective, marked by "a balance of academic interest and awe", was influenced by her philosophical affiliation with open discussion of death and perspective that anthropodermic books have substantial historic and philosophical value.

 The book presents biographies of several figures discussed in it, such as John Stockton Hough, the physician who bound the three anthropodermic books at the Mütter Museum.
 Hough was a 19th-century physician noted for designing a vaginal-rectal speculum and for curating the first known catalogue of medical incunabula.
 A book collector, Hough took the skin of an impoverished young Irish émigré named Mary Lynch at her autopsy, using it to bind several significant publications on reproduction and gynecology.
 The Los Angeles Review of Books discussed Rosenbloom's level of research into the figures around anthropodermic bibliopegy, describing it as humanizing objects that are otherwise treated as "grotesque curiosities".

 Dark Archives was agented by Anna Sproul-Latimer at Neon Literary and published through Farrar, Straus and Giroux, an imprint of Macmillan Publishers, in October 2020.
 It is 288 pages long.

 Reception

-Dark Archives received generally positive reviews.
-Its reception discussed the depth of Rosenbloom's research, the accessible writing style, and the passion she demonstrated for the history and preservation of rare books.
+Dark Archivess reception discussed the depth of Rosenbloom's research, the accessible writing style, and the passion she demonstrated for the history and preservation of rare books.
 Her intellectual and ideological stances were the focus of some reviews, earning both praise and criticism for the lens through which she approached the topic of books bound in human skin.